 · Where group entries are submitted, only one pupil and one teacher per school can take part in the Finalists’ Workshop.

-Work submitted must be supplied in digital format and be at least 300dpi in a suitable file format e.g. jpeg, PDF or tiff.
+Work must be supplied as a digital image in a suitable file format e.g. jpg.

 By entering the competition you agree to Specialist Crafts using the artwork in promotional materials.

 There is no limit to the amount of entries that can be submitted per school.